Editorial interview prep.

 Practical drills

-• Pitch me a strand, show, or story you would green-light at the firm right now - in one sentence, then defend it.
+• Pitch me a strand, show, or story you would green-light at this firm right now - in one sentence, then defend it.
 Then tell me what you would kill from the current slate to fund it.

 • It is 90 minutes to transmission / drop.
 You have these five candidate pieces + this audience picture [interviewer lists].
 Build the lineup, justify your top story / lead title, and tell me what you push, what you drop, and what you fact-check first.